csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 of any control signal from a widget or from midi, at the time when an instrument starts.

-For getting the init value of an element in a k-time array, see the section *More on Array Rates* in the [Arrays](03-e-arrays.md) chapter of this book.
+For getting the init value of an element in a k-time array, the syntax i(kArray,iIndex) must be used; for instance i(kArr,0) will get the first element of array kArr at init-time.
+More about this in the section *Init Values of k-Arrays* in the [Arrays](03-e-arrays.md) chapter of this book.

 k-Values and Initialization in Multiple Triggered Instruments